samtgarson/books-about-food/README.md

 ### End To End Tests

-Right now, the end to end tests in the `smoke-test` project are run on merge to main against a production preview deployment.
+Right now, the end to end tests in the `e2e/tests` project are run on merge to main against a production preview deployment.
 These require a production-equivalent environment to pass.

 Run `npx playwright install chromium` to download a test browser.